kebugcheckex/kebugcheckex.github.io/_posts/2021-09-06-extract-apks-from-android-system-using-adb.md

 layout: post
 ---

-Sometimes developers needs to extract APK files from an Android phone, for the purpose of malware analysis, etc. This article describes how to do that with ADB tool.
+Sometimes developers needs to extract APK files from an Android phone, for the purpose of malware analysis, etc. This article describes how to do that with the ADB tool.

 ## Prerequisites